 Piece of cake.
 It seems that all the coding Gods are with us and we can go grab some beers :)

 I don’t know for you but I don’t like that code very much.
 Ok, it works.
-Ok, it does the job.
 Ok, the tests are green.
+Even DHH could say that it has “clarity” so it’s fine.
 But still something smells.
 Stop here for a moment and think about what is wrong with our code.
-Try to come up with at least three fundamental principles that we have sent into oblivion.
-Ok, time’s up!
-Let’s now count how many software development principles we have broken with our otherwise so small and beautifully crafted code.

 class SubscriptionsController < ApplicationController def create current_user.subscriptions.create! discussion: discussion mailer.subscribed.deliver_later redirect_to discussion, notice: "Subscribed." end def destroy current_user.discussions.delete discussion mailer.unsubscribed.deliver_later redirect_to discussion, notice: "Unsubscribed." end private def discussion @_discussion ||= Discussion.find params[:discussion_id] end def mailer UserMailer.with discussion: discussion, user: current_user end end